Faisal-AlDhuwayhi/Investigating-Dataset/README.md

 In this project, we will be analyzing No-show appointments dataset that collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment and what are their characteristics.

 # 2 Tools Used
-We use jupyter notebook to write the code and analyzing the dataset.
+We have gone through all the data analysing, and we use jupyter notebook for writing the code and analyzing the dataset.

 You can download the dataset [here](NoShowAppointments.csv).